This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Impatiens

-- Water consistently but avoid soggy soil that causes root rot
+- Water consistently without creating soggy conditions that invite root rot

-- Plant after frost danger passes for continuous summer gardening success
+- Plant after frost passes for uninterrupted summer color in red, pink, white, or purple.

 Begonias